 Choosing Fairtrade rice makes a difference

-Low returns on their products can prevent farmers from making necessary investments, such as equipment to simplify the hard manual labour involved in harvesting rice, or storage facilities that can limit spoilage and waste.
+Low returns on their products can prevent rice farmers from making necessary investments, such as equipment to simplify the hard manual labour involved in harvesting, or storage facilities to limit spoilage and waste.
 The changing climate is threatening to flood rice farms near major river deltas, while elsewhere heavy rains or droughts are already causing crop failures.

-Fairtrade recognizes these challenges, and uses a multipronged approach to support small-scale rice farmers in responding to them.
+Fairtrade recognizes these challenges, and supports small-scale rice farmers in a variety of ways to respond to them.

 Fairtrade certified rice producers are paid a Fairtrade Minimum Price that acts as a buffer against falling prices.
 The Minimum Price aims to cover the costs of sustainable production.